 Bottomline: If you’re serious about vaping longterm, and want to stay off the smokes, I DO NOT recommend the JUUL.
 It’s just way too high maintenance – you’ll get sick and tired of it after a week or two.

-My advice, as always, is get yourself an MTL vape tank and starter kit – something like Innokin KROMA-A ($44.99) is perfect for new vapers.
+My advice, as always, is get yourself an MTL vape tank (they closely resemble how a cigarette draws) and a decent vape mod – something like Innokin KROMA-A ($44.99) is perfect for new vapers.